Trainer Networking Groups

 If you have a Trainer Networking Group set up and have non-APDT members attending, you can contact the APDT Communications Office to get copies of The APDT Chronicle of the Dog and membership information flyers to hand out to promote APDT membership.

-If you are a member of a group, or are looking for help in forming one, you can also visit the APDT Barkboard and go to the "All Things APDT" forum.
-There is a forum inside for the discussion of networking groups.
+If you are a member of a group, or are looking for help in forming one, you can also visit the APDT Online Community and post in the general forum.